baileywickham/secretm/README.md

 # secrets
 A tiny secret manager in python.
-Adds the secrets file to the `.gitignore`, uploads an encrypted copy encrypted with your ssh key.
+Adds the secrets file to the `.gitignore`, uploads a copy encrypted with your ssh key.